zaphosting/docs/docs/palworld-server-modding.md

 ## Step 2: Upload via FTP

-Once you have the PAK files ready to upload, head over to the **Tools->FTP-Browser** section of your gameserver's webinterface.
+Once you have the PAK files ready to upload, head over to the **Tools->FTP-Browser** section of your game server's webinterface.

 You will require an FTP Client to connect to your server.
 Please use our dedicated [Gameserver FTP Access guide](gameserver-ftpaccess.md) for this topic if you do not have an FTP Client setup or require assistance with FTP connection.